JustinHurley/InterviewPrep/Problems/40-CombinationSum2.md

+---
+tags:
+- backtracking
+- depth_first_search
+- recursion
+- permutation
+---

 ### 40. Combination Sum II

 Link: [here](https://leetcode.com/problems/combination-sum-ii/)

-#### Topics
-- Backtracking
-- Depth-first Search
-- Recursion
-- Permutation

 #### Problem
 Given a collection of candidate numbers (candidates) and a target number (target), find all unique combinations in candidates where the candidate numbers sum to target.